yesh967/foreign_currency_conversion_service/README.md

 # Requirements
 For building and running the application you need:

-JDK 1.8,
+•	JDK 1.8
-Maven,
+•	Maven
-IDE for example like intellij or ecllipse, embedded h2 database, postman vs code
+•	IDE for example like intellij or ecllipse
+•	embedded h2 database
+•	postman
+•	vs code

 # Running the application locally